TeodoraPostovan/OOP/src/Teodora/lab7/README.md

 # LAB7 *Topic: Polymorphism.*
 ---
 ## Objectives:
-* Practice with polymorphism, (override operation)..
+* Practice with polymorphism, (override operation).
 * Familiarize with all rules of method overriding.